Kyusung4698/PoE-Overlay/README.md

 ### Evaluate

-Quickly evaluate the worth of your items.
+Quickly evaluate your items.
 Properties can be added and removed from the query with a simple click.
 Values can be adjusted with scrolling.
-The results will update accordingly.
+Clicking a listing will then copy a formatted note.

 ![Downloaded](img/feature_evaluate.jpg)